 Common Concerns Post-Surgery

 Many patients worry about their belly button after tummy tuck and the healing process.
 A common concern is belly button placement and appearance, as they want it to look natural and proportionate.
 The goal is to achieve a natural-looking belly button after tummy tuck while minimizing visible scars.
-Patients might also have concerns about muscle separation and excess skin, which a skilled plastic surgeon can address to ensure proper healing and optimal results.
+Patients might also have concerns about muscle separation and excess skin, which a skilled Cosmetic Surgeon can address to ensure proper healing and optimal results.

 Belly Button Reconstruction